The Growth of London

 London’s population reached its previous peak at the start of the Second World War.
 The city was badly bombed during the war, and its population fell after 1941.
 Numbers continued to decline after the war as housing was demolished and people moved out.
 During the twentieth century, many cities in other countries grew bigger than London.

 London’s population has been increasing since 1991.
-It will likely continue growing and become a mega city by 2030 when the population reaches 10 million.
+It will likely grow and become a mega city by 2030 when the population reaches 10 million.

 How old is London’s Population?

-The population pyramid below shows the age-sex structure for England for comparison with London.
+The population pyramid below shows the age-sex structure of England in comparison with London.

 London’s population is much larger than any other UK city.
 It also has a younger population.
 This helps explain why its population is growing.

 Young people, especially in their 20s and 30s, move to London for work.
-They are attracted by employment opportunities, higher pay and the perception of a better social life.
+Employment opportunities, higher pay and the perception of a better social life attract them.

 Young people, especially in the 20-30 age group, are more likely to have children.
 That leads to a high rate of natural population increase.